Predictive Address Capture

 Address validation improves customer experience by identifying inaccuracies and data missing from their address details.
-It also standardises addresses (e.g. against Royal Mail’s Postcode Address File).
+It also standardises addresses (for example against Royal Mail’s Postcode Address File).

-It’s essential to ensure the correct address is captured for identity validation and to ensure that physical products (e.g. cards) are delivered to the correct addresses.
+It’s essential to ensure the correct address is captured for identity validation and to ensure that physical products (such as bank or store cards) are delivered to the correct addresses.

-Predictive address capture is more effective on mobile devices because it avoids the need for lengthy and awkward postcode dropdown lists.
+Predictive address capture works great with mobile devices as well, because it avoids the need for lengthy and awkward postcode dropdown lists.

 Predictive address capture ensures that only addresses in the individual’s own country are presented via IP address geolocation.